wavefrontHQ/docs/pages/doc/glossary.md

 <tr>
 <td>&nbsp;</td>
 <td markdown="span">[**Tag**](tags_overview.html)</td>
 <td>Tags are metadata that is associated with your observability data.
 You can use tags to filter the results of a query, or to apply an operation to a group of objects (such as suppressing a group of alerts during a maintenance window).
-Wavefront supports several types of tags, including source tags, point tags, event tags, alert tags, and span tags. <strong>See also:</strong> Point tag, Source tag. </td>
+We support several types of tags, including source tags, point tags, event tags, alert tags, and span tags. <strong>See also:</strong> Point tag, Source tag. </td>
 </tr>
 <tr>
 <td>&nbsp;</td>